conortierney/pands-project/README.md

 ## Iris dataset .csv file

-The [.csv file](https://github.com/conortierney/pands-project/blob/main/IrisDataset.csv) in this repository contains the Iris data set which comprises of 150 records, where each species has 50 samples.
+The [.csv file](https://github.com/conortierney/pands-project/blob/main/IrisDataset.csv) in this repository contains the Iris data set which comprises of 150 records, where each species has 50 samples [1].

 The data set was originally accessed here: [Link](https://archive.ics.uci.edu/ml/datasets/iris)